Divyatech-hub/Michigan-TEA/README.md

 - The submission endpoint writes to `data/submissions.json` on the local filesystem.
 For production, replace this with a Google Form, Airtable, or a secure database / Google Sheets integration.
 - Customize wording, dates, contacts, and styles to match Michigan ACM-W branding.
 - To add accessibility and tests, add unit tests and improve semantic markup.

+Images and photos

+- The site currently uses Unsplash placeholder images for student/event photos.
+For production, replace these with photos you have permission to use (ACM‑W chapter photos).
+- Add photos to `frontend/public/images/` and reference them from components (recommended).
+Example: `public/images/chapter-1.jpg` then in code use `/images/chapter-1.jpg` as the image src.

 Files added